atari-monk/battleship-js/docs/log_task.md

 1. 13:42 - 15:52, refactor: update PlayerAI and BattleAI to use logger for debug messages; modify GridRenderer to pass AI flag; use delay instead click to end turn
 2. 16:49 - 18:00, refactor: enhance LogService with error logging; update FullScreen methods for better visibility control; rename generate to init in battle_grid

+### 4

+1. 06:32 - 07:03, refactor: update BattleAI and GridRenderer to improve turn management and click handling

 ### Plan

 1. Game end condition.